Help Rebuild Your Core With These Exercises That You Can Do With Your Baby

 The Warm Up

 First things first: warm up.
-They’ve been saying it since childhood PE classes, and it’s still true today: getting your body acclimated to bigger movements before working out helps prevent injury, reduces soreness, and sets your mind right for what’s ahead.
+They’ve been saying it since childhood PE classes, and it’s still true when you’re exercising together with baby: getting your body acclimated to bigger movements before working out helps prevent injury, reduces soreness, and sets your mind right for what’s ahead.

 Come to your hands and knees, stretch your spine through cat-cow stretches and take a few hip circles to prepare your body for bigger movements.